 Some health insurance features a high deductible plan that offers a heath savings account (HSA).
 There are some medical expenses that you might expect — like your child needing braces.
 But there are others that come out of left field — like your child being hit in the mouth with a baseball and needing emergency dental work.

 And if you have private health insurance with a high-deductible plan, that trip to the ER (or any medical treatment) can come at a high price.
-And a high medical bill might mean that you have to put off something else that you were looking forward to — like a much-needed family vacation or a home remodel.
+A high medical bill might mean that you have to put off something else that you were looking forward to — like a much-needed family vacation or a home remodel.

 7. Invest in your home